vedvyas/openSeSSHIAMe/README.md

 TODO
 ----

   * If an existing rule for the current public IP address exists, don't revoke and re-authorize it -- just to reduce entries in CloudTrail.
 However, calls to `DescribeSecurityGroups` and `ListUserTags` are unavoidable.
   * Allow ports other than 22 and multiple ports.
 Might do this if and when the need arises.
   * Allow for multiple address per IAM user.
 Ditto.
   * Use PID file to handle concurrent runs for same IAM user.
-* Add option to use IPv6 addresses
+  * Add option to use IPv6 addresses.

 License
 -------